-Date Action By or With Whom Taken Manual Ref. § Column 5 Apr 17 Last day to accept an FPCA without a postmark to prove mailing date and mail the voter a full ballot if the voter is not permanently registered but meets the requirements to be registered under EC Title 2.
-City Secretary 17.02(d) 15 th Apr 17 Last day for conducting first test of automatic tabulating and DRE equipment to be used for early voting (at least 48 hours before it is used).
-City Secretary 7.40(c) & (d) 15 th Apr 17 STATUTORY DEADLINE FOR NOTIFYING JUDGES OF DUTY TO HOLD THE ELECTION.
-Mayor 10.15(a) 15 th Apr 17 Last day to challenge write-in candidate for compliance.
-City Secretary 11.10(h) 15 th Sun Apr 19 First day cities holding joint election with county having population of 100,000 or more may convene the early voting ballot board to process mail ballots.
+Date Action By or With Whom Taken Manual Ref. § Column 5 Apr 16 Last day for conducting first test of automatic tabulating and DRE equipment to be used for early voting (at least 48 hours before it is used).
+City Secretary 7.40(c) & (d) 15 th Apr 16 STATUTORY DEADLINE FOR NOTIFYING JUDGES OF DUTY TO HOLD THE ELECTION.
+Mayor 10.15(a) 15 th Apr 16 Last day to challenge write-in candidate for form, content, and procedure.
+City Secretary 11.10(h) 15 th Sun Apr 18 First day cities holding joint election with county having population of 100,000 or more may convene the early voting ballot board to process mail ballots.
 24-hour notice must be posted for each delivery of voting materials made before election day.
 If notice requirements have been followed, the board may process the materials but may not count the ballots until after the end of the period of early voting by personal appearance.
-(9 th day before end of early voting by personal appearance.)
-City Secretary 16.74(a) 13 th Mon Apr 20 FIRST DAY FOR EARLY VOTING BY PERSONAL APPEARANCE.
-If voting will be conducted on Sat or Sun, Apr 25 or 26, notice of schedule must be posted at least 72 hours before first hour of the weekend voting.
+(9th day before end of early voting by personal appearance.)
+City Secretary 16.74(a) 13 th Mon Apr 19 FIRST DAY FOR EARLY VOTING BY PERSONAL APPEARANCE.
+If voting will be conducted on Sat or Sun, Apr 24 or 25, notice of schedule must be posted at least 72 hours before first hour of the weekend voting.
 (The city council must designate 2 weekdays that early voting will be conducted for 12 hours.)
-City Secretary 16.21 16.22(d) & (i) 12 th Apr 20 First day for new illness or disability allowing late application for late (emergency) early voting.
-Voter 17.16 12 th Tue Apr 21 Last day to accept application by mail for a ballot to be voted by mail, by 12 noon or close of business, whichever is later.
-City Secretary 16.51(d) 11 th Apr 21 Last day to accept an FPCA from a registered voter.
-City Secretary 17.02(b) 11 th Apr 21 Last day for county clerk or election administrator to deliver final list of voters that submitted an annual ABBM.
-City Secretary 16.523(a) 11 th Wed Apr 22 LAST DAY FOR PUBLICATION OF NOTICE OF ELECTION.
-Mayor ^[1] 10.12 10 th Apr 22 Last day to post notice if early voting will be conducted on Sat, Apr 25.
-City Secretary 16.22(k) 10 th Thur Apr 23 Last day to post notice if early voting will be conducted on Sun, Apr 26.
-City Secretary 16.22(k) 9 th Fri Apr 24 Due date for filing second report of campaign contributions and expenditures by 5 p.m. or midnight if filed electronically.
+City Secretary 16.21 16.22(d) & (i) 12 th Apr 19 First day for new illness or disability allowing late application for late (emergency) early voting.
+Voter 17.16 12 th Tue Apr 20 Last day to accept application by mail for a ballot to be voted by mail, by 12 noon or close of business, whichever is later.
+City Secretary 16.51(d) 11 th Apr 20 Last day to accept an FPCA from a registered voter.
+City Secretary 17.02(b) 11 th Apr 20 Last day for county clerk or election administrator to deliver final list of voters that submitted an annual ABBM.
+City Secretary 16.523(a) 11 th Wed Apr 21 LAST DAY FOR PUBLICATION OF NOTICE OF ELECTION.
+Mayor [1] 10.12 10 th NOTE: April 21 is San Jacinto Day, but it is highly recommended that the notice be published no later than the 10 th day before election day.
+Apr 21 Last day to post notice if early voting will be conducted on Sat, Apr 24.
+City Secretary 16.22(k) 10 th Thur Apr 22 Last day to post notice if early voting will be conducted on Sun, Apr 25.
+City Secretary 16.22(k) 9 th Fri Apr 23 Due date for filing second report of campaign contributions and expenditures by 5 p.m. or midnight if filed electronically.
 City Secretary 18.06(c) 18.08(a) & (c) 8 th